dgraph-io/cloud-docs/content/admin/backend-modes.md

 underlying Dgraph instance is configured.
 Each mode is pre-configured keeping ease of use in mind:
 - [Read-Only mode](#read-only-mode), for use cases involving queries to a read-only dataset.
 - [GraphQL mode](#graphql-mode), suited for use cases centered around schemas and queries based on GraphQL.
-- [Flexible mode](#flexible-mode) supports both GraphQL and DQL, and is often preferred by users who are familiar with DQL.
+- [DQL+GraphQL mode](#dql+graphql-mode) supports both GraphQL and DQL, and is often preferred by users who are familiar with DQL.

 {{% notice "tip" %}}
 By default, your Dgraph Cloud backend will run in [GraphQL mode](#graphql-mode).
-If you want to have the same behavior as a local Dgraph instance, change your backend to [Flexible mode](#flexible-mode).
+If you want to have the same behavior as a local Dgraph instance, change your backend to [DQL+GraphQL mode](#dql-+-graphql-mode).
 {{% /notice %}}

 ### Read-only Mode